SumiSastri/dev-blogs/docs/github-actions/part4-how-to-protect-subranches-with-GHA.md

 - A PR format
 - An issues format

 ## The difference between issues and PRs

 An issue is a discussion topic that does not change the code base.

-A PR or peer-review reviews change and santise the code base making it cleaner, more efficient and maintainable.
+A pull request triggers the peer-review process, where other developers review the PR making suggestions to change and sanitise the code base making it cleaner, more efficient and maintainable.